ShouqMohamed/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-Delete The file betty is in /tmp/my-first-directory
+Delete the directory my-first-directory that is in the /tmp directory